vaishnavi2628/AirlineManagement/README.md

 Add new passenger details
 View passenger information
-Update passenger records
+Update passenger details
-Search and filter passenger data
+we can filter and search for passenger data

 Booking System